lincsanders/yii_strana_adapter/README.md

 # YiiStranaAdapter
-Yii record adapter for Strana pagination composer package
+Yii record adapter for Strana pagination composer package.

 # Installation
 Include the repository and require in your composer.json file: